NHOrus/srwq-compilation/episode-35.md

 "So... what do we do?"

 *This goddamn storm...
 I can't use my hyper-computation units or my Mind Impulse Planes...
 I...
-I can't think of anything conventionally....Dammit, I need her.
+I can't think of anything conventionally...
+Dammit, I need her.
 Its gotten so bad...
 I near her just to figure out a simple theft for me...
 Oh, if My Master saw me now, he'd flay me to atoms for such weakness.
 Such a way to fall...*

 ---